 How Hygienists Can Be the First Line of Defense Against Oral Cancer

 Oral cancer awareness is something that, as hygienists, should always be at the forefront of our practice.
-April is Oral Cancer Awareness Month, which is a good time to hone our skills and encourage one another in our knowledge of oral cancer and the importance of screening all our patients.
+April is Oral Cancer Awareness Month, which is a good time to hone our skills and encourage one another in our knowledge of oral cavity and oropharyngeal cancer and the importance of screening all our patients.

 Early Detection Remains Key